euroscipy/euroscipy_proceedings/papers/hendrik_heuer/heuer.rst

 .. figure:: topic_comparison_usa.png

    Topic Comparison of the Wikipedia article on the United States.
 In the top left, all words in both texts are plotted.
 On the top right, only the intersection set of words is shown.
-On the bottom left, only words present in the 2013 revision and in the bottom right, only words present in the 2015 revision are shown. :label:`egfig`
+In the bottom left, only the words present in the 2013 revision are displayed.
+In the bottom right, only the words present in the 2015 revision are shown. :label:`egfig`

 Conclusion
 ----------

 Word2vec word vector representations and t-SNE dimensionality reduction can be used to provide a bird’s-eye view of different text sources, including text summaries and their source material.
 This enables users to explore a text source like a geographical map.

 The paper gives an overview of an ongoing investigation of the usefulness of word vector representations and dimensionality reduction in the text and topic comparison context.
-The major flaw of this paper is that the introduced text visualization and text comparison approach are not validated empirically.
+The major flaw of this paper is that the introduced text visualization and text comparison approach is not validated empirically.

 As many researchers publish their source code under open source licenses and as the Python community embraces and supports these publications, it was possible to integrate the findings from the literature review of my Master's thesis into a useable tool.

-Both the front end and the back end of the implementation were made available on GitHub under GNU General Public License 3 [Heu15].
+Both the front-end and the back-end of the implementation were made available on GitHub under GNU General Public License 3 [Heu15].
 The repository includes the necessary Python code to collect the word2vec representations using Gensim, to project them down to 2D using t-SNE and to output them as JSON.
-The repository also includes the front end code to explore the JSON file as a geographical map.
+The repository also includes the front-end code to explore the JSON file as a geographical map.

 References
 ----------